Pentagon relation in quantum cluster scattering diagrams: Application to positivity and nonpositivity of QCSDs

 To see the positivity, we need to resolve the discrepancy between \eqref{eq:deg32} and \eqref{eq:deg31} for $n=(1,2)$ when $\d_1$ is even and $k$ is odd, e.g., $(\d_1,\d_2)=(2,6)$.
 In fact, in this case we can further rewrite the RHS of \eqref{eq:deg31} (for even $k\d_1$) as

 (c). {\em Degree 4}.
 The results are similar to the degree 3 case.
-However, the formulas become lengthy, so that we put them in Appendix \ref{sec:positivity}.
-They also imply the difficulty to prove the positivity in higher degrees by direct computation. \end{ex}
+However, the formulas become lengthy, so we put them in Appendix \ref{sec:positivity}.
+They also demonstrate the complexity of proving the positivity in higher degrees by direct computation. \end{ex}

 We summarize the above results in Example \ref{ex:upto4} as follows. \begin{prop} The converse of Theorem \ref{thm:nonpos1} holds at least up to $G^{\leq 4}$. \end{prop}

 Encouraged by this partial but already nontrivial result, we give a conjecture in the spirit of \cite[Conj.~14]{Lee14}.